CDRT/docs/bios/settings/thinkcenter/network_setup.md

 Create a new boot option based on a HTTPS URL.

-**Note:** Only one configuration can be entered at a time.
+?> Only one configuration can be entered at a time.
 The configuration will take effect after a system reboot.

 <details><summary>Input the description</summary>

-**Note:** Press `Enter` to input a label for the newly created URL and it will be displayed in the boot sequence menu.
+?> Press `Enter` to input a label for the newly created URL and it will be displayed in the boot sequence menu.

 <!-- WMI: no -->